‘Game of Thrones’ final episode recap: All hail the new Westeros

 The show’s eighth season came under fire for its haphazard plotting and inconsistent pacing, becoming the subject of a petition urging a rewrite with one million signatories.
 The last episode worked in part to undo the damage.
 After two high-octane battle episodes and lots of fire and blood, the series finale appeared comfortable in the quieter moments, leaving room for conversation and unhurried scenes.

 At some points, the showrunners seemed to be talking directly to the audience through their characters.
 “Was it right, what I did?”
 Jon Snow asked Tyrion after killing Daenerys.
 “What we did.
 Ask me again in 10 years,” Tryion said.
 A decade on, viewers may not remember the many disappointments of the show’s final season, or the coffee cup that snuck into Westeros in episode four.
-Game of Thrones, instead, will secure its place in history as the show that gave the world Ramin Djawadi’s sublime theme song and one that changed the way television was consumed.
+Game of Thrones, instead, will secure its place in history as the show that gave the world Ramin Djawadi’s sublime theme song and music one that changed the way television was consumed.
 The show may be over, but the fiery debates, meaningful deconstruction, and endless, if sometimes futile analysis that it gave rise to will go on for some time yet.

 Also read: